Arjan-W/ComputerGraphics/Assignment_1/README.md

 # Assignment 1

+## FPSGame
-- FPSGame: The following ten changes were made to the game:
+The following ten changes were made to the game:
 - TitleText object changed text from "[Name your Game]" to "FPSGekkies"
+- ...